qualityshepherd/brine/assets/posts/southern_coast.md

 **0104 Respite Grove** A peaceful grove of tall trees with orange-stained bark.
 Their leaves drift continuously, carpeting the ground.
 The air hums with calming energy, urging quiet reflection.
 Resting here accelerates healing 2x.

-**0105 Shadow Dragon Lair** The entrance is obscured by shifting shadows cast by bioluminescent fungi, which dimly illuminate the cave.
+**0105 Shadow Dragon Lair** The entrance is obscured by shifting shadows cast by moonlight mushrooms, which dimly illuminate the cave.
 The shadows are nearly indistinguishable from the dragon itself.

 The Hag Kalg found this dragon dying before her imprisonment in Mon.
 Nursing it back to health forged an everlasting bond.
 The two now communicate via shadows, plotting her freedom.